ferreiradiego/maize-classification/README.md

-# Classificação de defeitos em amostras de grãos de milho Zea Mays
+# Classification of defects in Zea Mays corn grain samples

-Bem-vindo ao nosso repositório que aborda a classificação de grãos de milho utilizando PDI.
-Este repositório contém scripts, notebooks, um dataset e um código para aquisição de imagens utilizando um módulo ESP-32 CAM.
+Welcome to our repository which tackles corn grain classification using Digital Image Processing (DIP).
+This repository contains scripts, notebooks, a dataset, and a code for image acquisition using an ESP-32 CAM module.

-## Descrição
+## Description
-Este projeto utiliza técnicas de processamento digital de imagens para a classificação de grãos de milho da espécie Zea Mays por meio da coloração dos grãos.
+This project uses digital image processing techniques for the classification of corn grains of the Zea Mays species through the color of the grains.

-## Conteúdos
+## Contents

-### Listas de contéudos do repositório
+### Repository contents list

 <table style="width:100%; border:1px solid black;">
     <thead>